 Choose between three CPUs

-Non-detachable screen isn’t as user-friendly as detachable models
+The non-detachable screen isn’t as user-friendly as the detachable models

 Another of the best computers for Cricut, the HP Pavilion x360 is a budget laptop that’s useful for Cricut projects.
 The main selling point of this laptop is that it’s a two-in-one model with an HD touchscreen.

 The two-in-one screen means the Pavilion x360 doubles up as both a laptop and a tablet, and it comes with a style that allows you to draw your designs freehand, which makes it super easy to get started with digital designing.